 7. Verdict and Reward

 Once all evidence has been heard, each side will give their closing arguments.
 The judge or jury will then determine if they believe the defendants are responsible for your child’s injuries and, if so, how much they will need to pay in damages.

 Seek Legal Help

-If your child has suffered a birth injury, consider seeking help from a dedicated birth injury lawyer.
-By working with a trusted legal team such as John K. Zaid & Associates to pursue birth injury lawsuit compensation, you can make sure your child will get the best treatments and therapies after their diagnosis.
+If your child has suffered a birth injury, consider seeking help from a dedicated birth injury lawyer to pursue birth injury lawsuit compensation, you can make sure your child will get the best treatments and therapies after their diagnosis.